ozhanefemeral/visual-ts/README.md

 To set up the project for development:

 1. Clone the repository: `git clone https://github.com/ozhanefemeral/ts-generator`
-2. Install dependencies: `pnpm install`
+2. Install dependencies: `bun install`
-3. Build all packages: `pnpm build`
+3. Build all packages: `bun build`
-4. Start the development server: `pnpm dev`
+4. Start the development server: `bun dev`
 5. Open the Next.js app in your browser at `http://localhost:3000`

 ## Contributing